 Bridget is a senior from Denver, Colorado.
 She is currently undeclared, but she hopes to major in something where she can pursue her disparate interests in applied mathematics and documentary filmmaking.
 Outside of serving on the President’s Council, Bridget currently works as a Residential Advisor, Admissions Ambassador, First Year Experience Mentor, and National History Day intern.
 She also is a certificate candidate for the Community Engaged Leadership Program, as well as serving as president of the Cutthroat Rugby Team.
 In her free time, Bridget plays trombone and kazoo, and enjoys volunteering, especially in the realm of education.

 Shoshana Holt-Auslander '21

-Hi my name is Shoshana Holt-Auslander.
-Class of 2021.
-From Hyde Park Chicago IL but have spent part of my life (academically and non academically) in Europe (Berlin and Paris).
-I am an Anthropology and French double major.
-I look forward to a career addressing linguistic disabilities.
-This past summer I worked in the Summer Session Office as a Program Assistant for Colorado College’s Pre-College program.
-I am also a member of CC’s equestrian team.
-In my free time I love to listen to music, horseback ride, meeting new people, color and watching French or German comedies.
+Shoshana is a senior from Hyde Park, Chicago IL, but has spent part of her life (academically and non-academically) in Europe (Berlin and Paris).
+She is an Anthropology and French double major.
+Shoshana looks forward to a career addressing linguistic disabilities.
+This past summer she worked in the Summer Session Office as a Program Assistant for Colorado College’s Pre-College program.
+She is also a member of CC’s equestrian team.
+In her free time, Shoshana loves to listen to music, horseback ride, meet new people, color, and watch French or German comedies.